-The results of the Group for the year ended 31 December 2014 and the state of the Corporation's and the Group's affairs at that date are set out in the Financial Statements on pages 22 to 82.
+The results of the Group for the year ended 31 December 2015 and the Group's financial position at that date are set out in the Financial Statements on pages 22 to 82.

 Fixed Assets

 Movements in fixed assets during the year are set out in Note 14 to the Financial Statements.